ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 	* /RP – the password for the user.
 	* /SC – set to DAILY
 	* /TN – the name of the job.
 Call it backup
-	* /TR – the path to the backup.bat file you just created.
+	* /TR – the path to the backup.bat file you created.
 	* /ST – the time to start the task.
 This is in the 24-hour time format.
 01:05:00 is 1:05 AM.
 13:05:00 would be 1:05 PM.

 ```sh